peterhinch/micropython-async/v3/docs/THREADING.md

  * `full` No arg.
 Returns `True` if the queue is full.
  * `get_sync` Arg `block=False`.
 Returns an object from the queue.
-Raises `IndexError` if the queue is empty, unless `block==True` in which case the method blocks until the `uasyncio` tasks put an item on the queue.
+Raises `IndexError` if the queue is empty, unless `block==True` in which case the method blocks until the `asyncio` tasks put an item on the queue.
  * `put_sync` Args: the object to put on the queue, `block=False`.
-Raises `IndexError` if the  queue is full unless `block==True` in which case the method blocks until the `uasyncio` tasks remove an item from the queue.
+Raises `IndexError` if the  queue is full unless `block==True` in which case the method blocks until the `asyncio` tasks remove an item from the queue.

 See the note below re blocking methods.